taublast/taublast.github.io/_drafts/2026-03-01-SolTempo-Audio-Processing-Shaders-MAUI.md

 # Building SolTempo: Realtime Audio Processing and Shaders in .NET MAUI

-This article is about **realtime audio processing and analysis in .NET MAUI**, while still keeping the UI very much alive with SKSL shaders, transitions and effects.
+This article is about **realtime audio processing and analysis in .NET MAUI**, while making an attractive UI with SKSL shaders, transitions and effects.

-Enhancements that DrawnUI for .NET MAUI `SkiaCamera` control recently received, like realtime video and audio processing made this possible.
-We will touch video processing with realtime encoding in the next article, meanwhile let's have some fun with the audio: control can also work as a standalone audio recorder without using video capabilities.
+Recent enhancements I shipped for DrawnUI’s `SkiaCamera` control (realtime video + audio processing) made this possible.
+I will touch video processing with realtime encoding in the next article, but meanwhile let’s have some fun with the audio: the control can also work in audio-only monitoring mode without using video capabilities.

-To demonstrate it I created [SolTempo](https://github.com/taublast/SolTempo): an open-source .NET MAUI app for iOS, Mac Catalyst, Android, and Windows that does realtime note pitch detection + BPM detection.

-We showcase a clean, cross-platform audio pipeline where we can:
+To demonstrate we now have [SolTempo](https://github.com/taublast/SolTempo): an open-source .NET MAUI app for iOS, Mac Catalyst, Android, and Windows that does realtime note pitch+BPM detection.
+It showcases a clean, cross-platform audio pipeline:

-- capture mic buffers without messing with platform-specific audio APIs,
+- capture mic audio in a simple way
-- optionally apply a transform (Gain +5 in this app, but it could be anything: voice changer, EQ, noise gate…),
+- apply an optional transform (Gain +5 in this app, but it could be anything: voice changer, EQ, noise gate…),
-- analyze the stream (notes / BPM),
+- analyze audio samples (notes / BPM)
-- and drive the visuals from that state.
+- render visuals from that state

 On a quick note, another motivation for building this (took about a week) was to bring out another SKSL shaders use case for .NET MAUI, like creating a liquid glass simulation and more.
-While some might think that such capabilities are reserved for different frameworks, using SkiaSharp makes .NET MAUI to play absolutely in the same league.
+This kind of “everything is smooth because Skia” is often associated with Flutter, but SkiaSharp makes it possible for .NET MAUI to play absolutely in the same league.

 <img src="../assets/img/sol_screenshots.png" alt="SolTempo" width="800"
 style="margin-top: 16px;" />